 (c) Continuous vehicle operation at idle (i.e. accelerator pedal released by driver and vehicle speed of 1.6 km/h or less) for 30 seconds or more at an elevation of less than 2 440 m above sea level or an ambient pressure of more than 75.7 kPa and an ambient temperature of 266.2 K (– 7 °C) or more.

-The general denominator may also be incremented outside the boundary conditions for altitude or ambient pressure and ambient temperature.
+The general denominator may also be incremented outside the boundary conditions for altitude or ambient pressure and ambient temperature.]

 4.6.
 Reporting and increasing counters